qmaru/socks5ssh/README.md

 # socks5ssh

-Use socks5 or http to connect ssh tunnel to forward data.
+`socks5ssh` allows you to forward data through an SSH tunnel using SOCKS5 or HTTP proxy.

 ## Command